NY Spousal Support Agreements

 - Rehabilitative support is temporary payment that allows the dependent spouse to develop his / her vocational skills.
 Rehabilitative support is meant to help the dependent spouse return to a state of financial self-sufficiency.

-Any award of maintenance must terminate upon the death of either party or the remarriage of the dependent spouse.
+Any award for spousal maintenance terminates upon the death of either party or the remarriage of the dependent spouse.

 The amount of spousal support that one spouse may owe to another is determined as a percentage of their income.
 Courts do not use a fixed formula to determine how much support is appropriate, but do take some of the following criteria into account: